-I had to design spool rim adapters for CCTree cardboard spools and for YXPolyer plastic spools, despite them claiming compatibility with Bambu Lab's AMS multi-filament changer.
+I had to design spool rim adapters for the CCTree cardboard spools and the YXPolyer plastic spools, despite them claiming compatibility with Bambu Lab's AMS multi-filament changer.

 Am too lazy to upload to Thingiverse / Printables / MakerWorld...
 Feel free to do so, including copying, remixing, expanding, whatever.